A Falcon by Another Name

 Another reason for the recovery of raptor populations is legal protection: It's illegal to hunt raptors in North America.
 Some species, including the Cooper's Hawk, have increased substantially and are now familiar in suburbs.
 The Merlin is a similar case: Partners in Flight (PIF) estimates that the species' population in the U.S. and Canada more than tripled between 1970 and 2014.
 Merlins are now found nesting in suburban and urban settings, and their breeding range has crept southward – for example, well into New York, New Hampshire, Vermont, and Maine.

-Like other raptors, though, Merlins continue to face human-caused threats, including toxics that harm their prey and the birds themselves.
+Like other raptors, though, Merlins continue to face human-caused threats, including toxins that harm their prey and the birds themselves.
 Reflective glass also takes a toll on these fast-flying birds.

 ABC has been instrumental in the cancellation of more than a dozen pesticides that are particularly harmful to birds, benefiting raptors such as the Merlin, Swainson's and Red-tailed Hawks, Bald and Golden Eagles, and many smaller bird species.
 We are continuing this work through our Pesticides program, part of our overall conservation strategy to eliminate threats to birds.Our Collisions program works on multiple fronts, from advocating for legislation to evaluating new glass products and educating architects, developers, and homeowners.

 Policies enacted by the U.S. Congress and federal agencies, such as the U.S. Fish and Wildlife Service, have a huge impact on migratory birds.
 You can help shape these rules for the better by telling lawmakers to prioritize birds, bird habitat, and bird-friendly measures.
 To get started, visit ABC's Action Center.